 At the end of each speech, I returned to an empty table.
 My untouched dinner had been taken away.
 I could have cried!
 I was so hungry, I would have gladly have eaten it cold.
 This happened three times, for each course.
 This was the longest wedding I’ve ever photographed and I ate nothing.

 I accept that I’m at a wedding to do a job.
 However, I’m only human.
 I need to eat.
-My kit weighs nearly 5kg.
-I need to lay it down for a little while.
+My kit weighs nearly 8kg (the equivalent of a small dog or one-year-old child) and I normally clock up 10,000+ steps by the time the meal is served.
+I need to lay my cameras down for a little while and have a breather.
 I want to head into the evening reception feeling refreshed and energised, ready to deliver my best work for you.
 I’m guessing you want this too.
 Please let me enjoy a well-deserved break and a much-needed bite to eat. 🙂

 Thanks for reading my three reasons to have the wedding speeches before the meal.
 I don’t know about you but I’m feeling hungry now!